“In poor posture the muscles are doing a part of the job of the bones.”

 Pacing ourselves: many of the people who find themselves drawn to Feldenkrais acknowledge an inability to pace themselves in everyday activity.
-We are often the people who derail ourselves when healing from an injury by attempting too much too soon, and many of my students arrive at a lesson feeling guilty because they were “doing so well” and then they did six hours of gardening without a break, and their condition worsened accordingly.
+We are often the people who derail ourselves when healing from an injury by attempting too much too soon, and many of my students arrive at their hands-on or group lesson feeling guilty because they were “doing so well” and then they did six hours of gardening without a break, and their condition worsened accordingly.
 Learning to stop before it hurts too much to continue is a valuable life lesson in so many areas – it may well be the life skill that people struggle with the most…

 Relaxation: ok, this is the hardest one for me personally!
 But when I do need to relax I now have a lot of skills at my disposal from my years of locating and releasing muscular tensions in every part of myself.
-The growing popularity of mindfulness techniques has made me aware of just how elegantly the Feldenkrais internal focus practice dove-tails with learning meditation, and I also recognise how many of the benefits I experienced early in my training came from releasing chronic tensions I had been living with since childhood without ever becoming fully aware of their presence.
-I began to feel happier and more at ease in a vague, hard-to-pin-down way.
-Now I am more conscious of how naturally holding yourself together becomes chronic in a hypermobile nervous system I have developed a comprehensive sequence of bodymindfulness-focussed Awareness Through Movements lessons and I am planning to make these available to purchase at some point in the near future.
-In the meantime do get in touch about any of this – I am always happy to chat, and these lessons are very suited to distance learning, so I can also teach via platforms such as Skype.
+The growing popularity of mindfulness techniques has made me aware of just how elegantly the Feldenkrais internal focus practice dove-tails with learning some classic forms of mindfulness meditation, and I also recognise how many of the benefits I experienced early in my training came from releasing chronic tensions I had been living with since childhood, without ever becoming fully aware of their presence.
+I began to feel both lighter in spirit and more ‘comfortable in my skin’.